-New material could make LEDs cheaper and easier to make.
+New material could make LED light bulbs cheaper and easier to make.

 Pervoskite is a material used to make solar cells as they are efficient at converting light to electricity.
-Now, researchers from the University of Oxford and the Ludwig-maximillions-Universtät in Munich have demonstrated a new application for perovskite materials, using them to make high brightness LEDs.
+Now, researchers from the University of Oxford and the Ludwig-maximillions-Universtät in Munich have demonstrated a new application for perovskite materials, using them to make high brightness LED light bulbs.

-The perovskites that were used to make the LEDs were organometal halide perovskites, and contain a mixture of lead, carbon-based ions and holgen ions known as halides.
+The perovskites that were used to make the LED light bulbs were organometal halide perovskites, and contain a mixture of lead, carbon-based ions and holgen ions known as halides.
 These materials dissolve well in common solvents, and assemble to form perovskite crystals when dried they also require no heat or vacuum which makes them cheap and easy to make.

 The first comercially available LED based perovskite could be available within 5 years.